 Agency team structure: 10 roles you’ll find in a top-performing project team

-Let’s take a look at the key agency project team roles and their main responsibilities.
+We’ve touched on some of these roles already.
+Let’s take a look at the full list of key agency project team roles and their main responsibilities.

 - Project Sponsor: A sponsor is usually a member of senior management.
 Their main goal is to oversee project operations from a high level and clear any obstacles that threaten project success.

 - Project Manager: The project manager is responsible for overall project planning, execution, and delivery.
 They coordinate resources, manage timelines, and ensure project objectives are met.
 They act as the primary point of contact for clients, manage client relationships, and ensure client satisfaction throughout the project.

 - Project Coordinator: The project coordinator supports the project manager in various administrative and coordination tasks.
 They assist with scheduling, document management, and communication among team members and stakeholders.
 They help maintain project documentation, track progress, and ensure smooth project operations.